learn-academy-2020-echo/week-2-assessment-AKFosterDev/interview-questions.md

 5. What is state in React?

-Your answer: State an object that represents static data and behavior within a React component.
+Your answer: State is an object that represents static data and behavior within a React component.

 Researched answer: The state is an instance of React Component Class can be defined as an object of a set of observable properties that control the behavior